Installation and SetupInstallation - Each User Installation - Multi-user Language Translations Personalize Your Templates

 What they all reject

-All flow processes recoil at the sight
+All flow processes recoil at the sight of a spaghetti diagram that reveals work flow bouncing wastefully all over the facility

 (and getting stuck in piles of either inventory, paperwork, or neglected emails)